miracle2k/android2po/README.rst

     $ a2po --android myproject/res --gettext myproject/locale COMMAND

-However, to make things easier, the program will automatically try to detect the location of these folders, as follows:
+However, to simplify usage, the program will automatically try to detect the location of these folders, as follows:

 * It will search the directory hierarchy, starting with the your working